 What is a comparison rate?

-Of course, not all home loans are created equal, so comparison rates are uniformly calculated based on a loan amount of $150,000 with a loan term of 25 years.
+Of course, not all home loans are created equal, so comparison rates are uniformly calculated on a theoretical loan amount of $150,000 with a loan term of 25 years.
 And herein lies the biggest weakness of a comparison rate.
-Data from CoreLogic in February 2021 found the median value of a dwelling in Australia was $574,872, so it’s quite likely you’re going to be borrowing more than $150,000.
+Data from CoreLogic in October 2024 found the median value of a dwelling in Australia was more than $800,000, so it’s highly likely most borrowers will be looking at loans of well over $150,000.

-It’s also common that borrowers will choose a loan term greater than 25 years, with 30 years being a popular choice, while some lenders even offer loans up to 40 years.
-So even if you encounter a comparison rate you think is great for you, take it with a grain of salt until you apply your own circumstances to it.
+It’s also common that borrowers will opt for a loan term longer than 25 years, with 30 years being the most popular while some lenders even offer loans up to 40 years.
+So even if you encounter a competitive comparison rate, take it with a grain of salt until you apply your own circumstances to any calculation.

 Interest rate vs comparison rate: what’s the difference?

 Think of the interest rate as the small picture and the comparison rate as the big picture.
-The interest rate on a home loan, often referred to as the advertised or headline rate, is typically what the lender will advertise the most and what punters are most familiar with.
-It refers to the rate of interest you will be charged on the loan balance per year and affects how much your minimum monthly repayments will be.
+The interest rate on a home loan, often referred to as the advertised or headline rate, is typically what the lender will advertise and what punters are most familiar with.
+It refers to the rate of interest you’ll be charged on the loan balance per year and affects how much your minimum monthly repayments will be.

-In contrast, the comparison rate represents the overall cost per year of the loan, including most (see below) of the fees and charges that will occur over the course of the loan.
-It also includes the interest rate itself.
+In contrast, the comparison rate represents the overall cost per year of the loan, including the interest rate and most of the fees and charges that will be incurred over the course of the loan.
+(More on this below.)

 How do you calculate the comparison rate?

 Comparison rates are calculated using a formula set out by the Uniform Consumer Credit Code (UCCC).
-The calculation itself is quite complex, so it’s advised you use an online comparison rate calculator, where you simply plug in all of the information and it does it for you.
+The calculation itself is quite complex, so it’s probably best you use our home loan comparison rate calculator where you simply plug in all you information and it does it all for you.

-It’s worth noting that the values set out below are for home loan comparison rates.
-Car loan comparison rates are usually based on a $30,000 loan amount over a five-year term, while personal loans are usually based on $10,000 over three years.
+It’s worth noting the values set out below are for home loan comparison rates.
+Car loan comparison rates are different and are usually based on a $30,000 loan amount over a five-year term, while personal loans are usually based on $10,000 over three years.

 The factors that go into the calculation for home loan comparison rates are: